Deathraymind/obsidian/pages/BRACES.md

 - Restate the prompt or question
 - answer the restatement
 - cite textual evidence
-- Elaborate with basic c
+- Elaborate with basic commentary
+- Summarize thoughts